Walk c111 Scafell Pike from Wasdale Head, Wast Water

 Photo: Susan Hutchings (1)

-Walk c111 Scafell Pike from Wasdale Head, Wast Water - Pete and Andy on Scafell Pike (at 4am) during the Three Peaks Challenge
+Walk c111 Scafell Pike from Wasdale Head, Wast Water - Pete and Alison on the summit of Scafell Pike

 Walk c111 Scafell Pike from Wasdale Head, Wast Water - Red Pike (Wasdale) and Little Scoat Fell (left), Mosedale, Pillar and Kirk Fell (centre) and Great Gable (right) from the summit of Scafell Pike